davenicholson-xyz/rewind/README.md

 **Q: Does it work with large files?**
 A: Yes, but it's optimized for text files.
 Large binaries will consume more storage.

+**Q: How do I stop the daemon?**
+A: Press Ctrl+C in the terminal where `rewind watch` is running, or kill the process.

 ## Contributing